Ben Maxwell Photo ID 5507, Salem Public Library Historic Photograph Collections, Salem Public Library, Salem, Oregon.

 Tillamook County Deed Record 39, pages 331-333, shows E.H.
 Roberts buying the house on lots 29, 68, and the north halves of 28 and 69 in 1919 from the estate of W.J.
 Clemens, a Portland insurance man.
 This was just north of Jackson Gap.

-"Westview" (as the Roberts called their summer home) was moved back from the edge at the end of January 1940 after storms first breached Bayocean, but the sand kept giving way, and by early 1945 the house was again in danger.
+Westview (as Clemens dubbed the house) was moved back from the edge at the end of January 1940 after storms first breached Bayocean, but the sand kept giving way, and by early 1945 it was again in danger.
 Near the end of February that year, the Roberts finally gave up and sold it for salvage to fellows named Strube and Barry.
 It was so large that each planned to build a house from the materials salvaged (with eleven rooms it must have rivaled the three Poulsen houses).
 After just a couple weeks of deconstruction - on March 13 - the house crashed into the sea.
 Beachcombers got what they could before continuing storms washed the rest away.
 (Oregonian 3.19; Tillamook Headlight Herald 3.15 and 3.22).

 Nancy makes an interesting point: summers at Bayocean were wonderful for kids but hard on mothers.
 These women left behind all the conveniences, social life, and cultural activities of city life, for the relative isolation of a spit.
 Their husbands could bring a few things with them when they took the train to visit on long weekends, but mostly they were stuck with whatever provisions the Mitchells offered.